gundrabur/BLEScanner/README.md

 # Features

-Scan for nearby BLE devices
+-Scan for nearby BLE devices
-Display discovered devices in a list
+-Display discovered devices in a list
-Filter list by search field
+-Filter list by search field
-Display advertised data and RSSI value for each device Sort list alphabetically by advertised data
+-Display advertised data and RSSI value for each device -Sort list alphabetically by advertised data
-Start and stop scan with a button
+-Start and stop scan with a button
-Automatic stop of scan after a certain time interval
+-Automatic stop of scan after a certain time interval

 # Requirements

-iOS 13.0 or later
+-iOS 13.0 or later
-Xcode 11 or later
+- Xcode 11 or later

 # Installation